Omran302/Regression/Writeup.md

 ### Design

 This project originated from our passion for football and FIFA game.
-The data is provided by our web scrapper.
+The data is provided by our web scraper.
 We used the data from fifindex.com to build our model that'll be able to predict future players overall rating.

 ### Data